 - Follows procedures outlined in SOP 3.11 Onsite Provision of Services when assistance is requested from one county or region to another county or region to provide needed ongoing services; and

-- Following a termination of parental rights, facilitates the scheduling of a court review in accordance with Family Court Rule 36.
+- Following a TPR, facilitates the scheduling of a court review in accordance with Family Court Rule 36.
 2

 Investigations and Ongoing Assessments

-- Completes the evaluation of the prior case plan/assessment within 30 days of the development of the next case plan.
+- Completes the evaluation of the prior case plan/assessment within 30 days of the development of the next case plan; and

 - Completes all case plan evaluations/assessments prior to the development of case plans in six (6) month intervals.